Have you ever found yourself wandering around a parking lot, trying to recall where you left your car?

 And finally, there’s installing a GPS tracking device in your car and pairing it to your phone.
 Most carry a cost of between $25-$60 and require a monthly subscription ranging from about $10-$30.

-The remarkable thing is that many of them offer some pretty clever features.
+The remarkable thing is that many of them offer some pretty ingenious features.
 A few of these include custom SMS notifications and the ability to track driver behavior.
 As well as vehicle diagnostics and monthly e-mail reports.

 Why Lose Track Of Your Car When You Don’t Have To?